-We are pleased to invite you to join us for Hillman's 2022 Annual Meeting of Stockholders on June 14, 2022 at 10:30 a.m.
+We are pleased to invite you to join us for Hillman's 2023 Annual Meeting of Stockholders on May 31, 2023 at 10:30 a.m.
 Eastern Time.
-In order to make the meeting more accessible for investors around the globe and due to the public health impact of COVID-19, the 2022 Annual Meeting of Stockholders will be conducted via webcast only.
-You will be able to participate in the virtual meeting online, vote your shares electronically, examine our list of stockholders, and submit questions during the meeting by visiting www.virtualshareholdermeeting.com/HLMN2022.
+In order to make the meeting more accessible for investors, the 2023 Annual Meeting of Stockholders will be conducted via webcast only.
+You will be able to participate in the virtual meeting online, vote your shares electronically, examine our list of stockholders, and submit questions during the meeting by visiting www.virtualshareholdermeeting.com/ HLMN2023.